A Guide to Sending Closing Letters to Clients

 Clear communication will go a long way

 Throughout your client’s journey with your law firm, clear communication always goes a long way—including at the end of your representation.
-This is why closing letters to clients are so important.
+This is why attorney closing letters to clients are so important.
 Closing letters give you a simple and effective way to tie up loose ends, avoid unintentional miscommunication, and deliver excellent client service.

 Still, time can be a limiting factor, and it can be challenging for busy lawyers and legal professionals to find the time to write closing letters from scratch for every client.